 The Remote Sensing Department has the objective to carry out research related to the generation and analysis of spaceborne, airborne and ground-based data and to develop thereof scientific and technical applications.

-As its name indicates, the activities of the RSE Department are related to active sensor types, as for example Synthetic Aperture Radar (SAR) and Laser Scanners.
-Nevertheless, its members have experience with passive sensors that produce for instance optical images.
+The activities of the RSE Department are related to active sensor types, as for example Synthetic Aperture Radar (SAR) and Laser Scanners.
+Nevertheless, its members have experience with passive sensors.

 - Algorithms and analysis methods: interferometric SAR (InSAR), differential interferometric SAR (DInSAR), Persistent Scatterer Interferometry (PSI), Ground-based SAR (GBSAR) and ground-based Real-Aperture-Radar (RAR).

-- Measurement of deformations with DInSAR, with emphasis on topics related to the evaluation of the quality of measurements and the validation of DInSAR techniques.
+- Measurement of deformations with DInSAR and PSI, with emphasis on topics related to the evaluation of the quality of measurements and the validation of DInSAR techniques.

-- Terrestrial acitve remote sensing techniques: laser scanner and terrestrial SAR.
+- Terrestrial active remote sensing techniques: laser scanner and GBSAR.